chavarera/PythonScript/Data_Structure_In_Python/String/StringFormatting.md

 print('my name is {}'.format('abhi'))
 ```

--To give space before name we use right chevron
+- To give space before name we use right chevron
 ```python
 print('my name is {0:>8}'.format('abhi'))
 ```

--To give space after name we use right chevron
+- To give space after name we use right chevron
 ```python
 print('my name is {0:<8} ....'.format('abhi'))
 ```